 A rough DHCP server is a forged server of attacker which is placed in a local network for stealing information that is being shared among several clients.
 After DHCP starvation attack, the official DHCP server is unable to Offer IP to DHCP client.
 Therefore when a client releases its old IP and requests new IP by broadcasting DHCP Discover message than rough server offers an IP as the response to the DHCP client and hence Client request for IP configuration from the fake server and get trap into the fake network.
 Now if the client is transferring any information over the fake network that can easily sniff by the rough server.

 in below image, you check attacker’s machine IP is 192.168.1.104 which will reflect as DNS address in victim’s machine (Windows’s).

 Now open the terminal and type “msfconsole” for Metasploit framework and execute given below commands which will create your Rouge server in the network.

 msf auxiliary(dhcp) >set DHCPIPEND 192.168.1.205

-msf auxiliary(dhcp) >Exploit
+msf auxiliary(dhcp) >exploit

-If you perceive above command then you will find that it will Start DHCP service and behave like a DHCP server which will offer Class C IP to official DHCP client form specified pool between 192.168.1.200 to 192.168.1.205.
+If you perceive above command then you will find that it will Start DHCP service and behave like a DHCP server which will offer Class C IP to official DHCP client from specified pool between 192.168.1.200 to 192.168.1.205.

-Let’s study the given image where attack is broadcasting Offer packet in the network and then in 2nd packet we saw DHCP ACK which means some DHCP client ask for offered IP configuration then we can see DNS query send from an IP 192.168.1.202 to 192.168.1.104.
+Let’s study the given image where the attack is broadcasting Offer packet in the network and then in the 2nd packet we saw DHCP ACK which means some DHCP client ask for offered IP configuration then we can see DNS query send from an IP 192.168.1.202 to 192.168.1.104.

 Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles an Information Security Consultant Social Media Lover and Gadgets.
 Contact here